Downtime Classification & OEE Calculation Pipelines for Industrial Telemetry

 return aggregated[aggregated["duration"] > threshold_sec]

-3. Temporal Alignment & Shift Boundary Handling
+Temporal Alignment & Shift Boundary Handling Permalink to this section

 from zoneinfo import ZoneInfo